cwmauze/genesys-waypoint-tools/RTE_file_techical_specs.md

 ---

+## 3. The "Leg-Based" Logic (Critical)

+The most complex aspect of the .RTE format is how it handles Waypoint IDs.
+It does not store "Point" properties; it stores "Leg" properties.

 ### 3.1 The "ID Shift" (Forensic Example: RDU-FAY-ILM)
 In the binary file, Record `N` stores the coordinates for Waypoint `N`, but the ID for Waypoint `N-1`.